MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 Now that the **PIM-Global-Administrators** group has been made eligible for the Global administrator role, the members of the group (in this case, Patti Fernandez) can be assigned the Global Administrator role using Microsoft Entra Privileged Identity Management.
 Holly wants to test out the PIM process in her pilot project.
 In this task, you will take on the role of Patti, who will submit a request to be assigned Global administrator role privileges.
 In the next task, Holly will review her request and approve it.

 **NOTE:** Companies can configure the PIM settings for Microsoft Entra roles, including the requirement for MFA during activation, justification requirements, and whether approval is needed to activate a role.
 Back in Task 1, you configured the PIM activation request process to require multifactor authentication (MFA) for the Global admin role.
-Even if you hadn't configured MFA for PIM activation requests, you would still have to complete the MFA process in this lab because Microsoft requires MFA for all user sign-ins using this lab's trial tenant.
-In your real-world Microsoft 365 deployments, you can turn the MFA requirement on or off for PIM activation requests.

 1. In LON-CL1, right-click on the **Edge** icon on the taskbar and in the menu that appears, select **New InPrivate window**.

 2. In your **InPrivate browsing** session, enter the following URL in the address bar: **https://portal.azure.com**

 3. You're now going to log into Azure as Patti Fernandez.
 In the **Sign in** window, enter **PattiF@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
-In the **Enter password** window, enter the **User Password** provided by your lab hosting provider and then select **Sign in**.
-If required, complete the MFA sign-in process.
+In the **Enter password** window, enter the **User Password** provided by your lab hosting provider and then select **Sign in**. <br>

+    In the **Update your password** dialog box that appears, enter the **User Password** provided by your lab hosting provider in the **Current password** field.
+Then enter the New User Password in the **New password** and **Confirm password** fields and select **Sign in**.

 4. In the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes**.